Home

 Accessibility at King's

 King’s is committed to removing barriers and creating an inclusive, accessible campus for all students, whether their needs are visible or invisible.
-On Accessible King’s you’ll find information on accessible residence rooms and improved campus navigation, as well as support for academic accommodations and tools you’ll need to study, you’ll find the people, tools and spaces here to help you thrive.
+On Accessible King’s you’ll find information on accessible residence rooms and improved campus navigation, as well as support for academic accommodations and tools you’ll need to study, and you’ll find the people, tools and spaces here to help you thrive.

 International Students